scotow/burgoking/README.md

 # burgoking

+⚠️ As of September 2022, Burger King migrated their survey system to a third party company, resulting to changes that require an almost complete rebuild of this project.
+Unfortunately, I cannot find the time nor the will to do it.
+So, I replaced the generation algorithm with something local and static.
+In almost all cases, this generator will work (I never encountered a BK employee that checked the numbers). ⚠️

 🍔 **Burger King - Free Burger Code Generator** 🍔

 Generate a Burger King's promotion code to get a free burger using Golang.